Gaius-Augustus/MakeHub/README.md

 $PATH.
 However, if you skip installing these tools, they will be downloaded during MakeHub execution, automatically.

+In rare cases, particularly on older x86_64 Unix systems, the UCSC tools might throw errors because they are not statically linked in all parts, i.e. they will try to use some old system libraries and crash.
+If you observe this, try downloading the sources of KentUtils from github.
+We have had the best experience with compiling Kent tools for MakeHub from <https://github.com/ENCODE-DCC/kentUtils/>.

 MakeHub uses Samtools for BAM file sorting and conversion.
 Samtools is avilable at <https://github.com/samtools/>.
 It is also avilable as package with many linux distributions.